betaflight/betaflight/docs/Modes.md

 This mode should be enabled in conjunction with Angle or Horizion modes and an Altitude hold mode.

-Requires a 3D GPS fix and minimum of 5 satallites in view.
+Requires a 3D GPS fix and minimum of 5 satellites in view.

 ## GPS Position Hold